Ayms/node-gadgets/README.md

 	xscript.onload or onreadystatechange --> do what you have to do with the output
 ````
-Output format (see more details below) : test.gadgets=(Array containing the gadgets) (where test corresponds to the parameter 'name')
+Output format (see more details below) : test.gadgets=(Array containing the gadgets) (where 'test' does correspond to the parameter 'name')

 Example : xscript.onload=function() {alert(test.gadgets)};